 It’s a living, breathing UNESCO World Heritage Site with a little bit of something for everyone.
 No matter what you plan to do during your stay, this is where to stay in Santo Domingo if it’s your first time in the city!

-For people who want to save some money, Zona Universitaria is where to stay in Santo Domingo!
-It’s only about 15 minutes away from the old quarter, but the accommodation prices are loads cheaper.
+For people who want to save some money while they’re staying in the Dominican Republic, Zona Universitaria is the best place in Santo Domingo!
+It’s only about 15 minutes away from the Old Quarter, but the accommodation prices are loads cheaper.
 Moreover, it has a vibrant atmosphere and is home to some of the best nightlife in Santo Domingo.

 Boca Chica is the most popular beach in the Santo Domingo area.
 If you want to be close to the city, but also want to be close to the beach, this is where to stay in Santo Domingo!
 In addition, the airport is right next door which makes this area an ideal place to stay at the beginning or end of a trip.